nodejs/node/deps/npm/doc/files/npmrc.md

 Each of these files is loaded, and config options are resolved in priority order.
 For example, a setting in the userconfig file would override the setting in the globalconfig file.

+### Per-project config file

+When working locally in a project, a `.npmrc` file in the root of the project (ie, a sibling of `node_modules` and `package.json`) will set config values specific to this project.

+Note that this only applies to the root of the project that you're running npm in.
+It has no effect when your module is published.
+For example, you can't publish a module that forces itself to install globally, or in a different location.

 ### Per-user config file